PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 ## Customizing Vagrantfile:

 ### Forwarded ports
+Port 443 and 8000 are standard ports for JupyterHub.
+Expose the same ports on the VM.
 > config.vm.network "forwarded_port", guest: 443, host: 9443

 > config.vm.network "forwarded_port", guest: 8000, host: 8001

 ### IP Address
+Be sure to change this to an IP address compatible with your network.
+The "bridge" is the name of the network device on the computer system where the VM is hosted.
 > config.vm.network "public_network", ip: "192.168.50.200", bridge: "enp0s31f6"

 ### Disk size